Mini Lava Cakes

 Step 2

 Melt chocolate and butter.
-Using a double boiler, melt the chocolate and butter over low heat, stirring frequently.
+Using a small pan or double boiler, melt the chocolate and butter over low heat, stirring almost constantly.
+Remove from heat.

 Step 3